 We strive to maintain an environment that accommodates the various levels of care needed by each individual.
 We are a large employer in a small rural community allowing us the opportunity to care for our relatives, friends, and neighbors which adds to our home-like atmosphere.

 We have 10 basic care rooms.
 The remodeled kitchen is bright and cheery and the residents enjoy all the activities that are available to everyone in the facility.

 Individuals having Alzheimer’s and other dementias have special physical, social, emotional and spiritual needs.
 Our unit is designed to maximize a feeling of security and familiarity while providing individualized cares.
 Our staff are specially trained to care for individuals with dementia promoting respect, rest and physical well-being.
 We offer private or semi-private rooms.
 The environment is relaxing, safe, secure and meant to feel like home.

-Adult Day Care is available to those who take care of their loved one at home, and who occasionally need an alternative place for them to go during the day.
-By utilizing this service, your loved one will enjoy the benefits of nutritious meals, scheduled activities, skilled nursing care, personalized services needed during the time you, their regular care-giver, are away for the day.
+Respite Care is available to those who take care of their loved ones at home, and who occasionally need an alternative place for them to go.
+By utilizing this service, your loved one will enjoy the benefits of nutritious meals, scheduled activities, skilled nursing care, personalized services needed during the time you, their regular caregiver, are away.

 More information on ADC can be obtained by contacting the Social Worker, Director of Nursing, or CEO at Lutheran Home of the Good Shepherd.

 Hospice is available thru CHI – Catholic Health Initiatives – in Carrington, North Dakota.
 Please reach out to our staff if your loved one is in need of this caring and personalized service.

 The Comfort Care Room / Family Visitation Suite is a private home-like setting where our residents and their families can be together while going through the difficulty of the dying process.